MicrosoftDocs/windows-ai-docs/docs/toolkit/toolkit-getting-started.md

     # Keep asking for input prompts in a loop
     while True:
         text = input("Input: ")
-        if not text:
-            print("Error, input cannot be empty")
-            continue

         # If there is a chat template, use it
         prompt = f'{chat_template.format(input=text)}'